Nonlinear2/Bread-Engine/readme.md

 The associated score is usually in centipawns, but the measure is arbitrary, the important is that the evaluation is coherent: if the position A is better than B for white, then f(A) > f(B).

 Now that we have an evaluation function, we can use it to find moves: For a given chess position, we can look at every legal move, and choose the one that increases the evaluation function the most if it is white's turn to play, and decreases the evaluation the most if it is black's turn to play.
 However, this is not enough to make a strong chess engine.
 The issue is that the evaluation function is never perfect, so the engine will make mistakes.
-If we use the "piece count" evaluation function, our engine may play queen takes pawn in this position, and loose its queen on the next move.
+If we use the "piece count" evaluation function, our engine may take a defended pawn with a queen, and loose it on the next move.
 Therefore, what we need to do is consider the opponent's responses to our moves.
 So when the engine thinks, after queen takes pawn, it will look at all the opponent's legal moves and evaluate these using the evaluation function.
 The opponent wants to minimize the score so it will pick the lowest evaluation.
 Now we can update the queen takes pawn position to be bad for us.

 We saw how the engine can consider its move, and the opponent's response.
 We say that the engine searches at depth 2.
 But there is no reason to stop there, a depth of 3 means the engine considers: its move, the opponent's response, and its move again.